panda-re/panda-rs-plugins/README.md

 # Rusty PANDA plugins

 A collection of plugins for PANDA written in Rust.
+See [getting started guide](./GETTING_STARTED.md).

 ## panda-gdb